What Can I Give My Dog for Anxiety During Storms?

-Unfortunately, anxiety due to things like thunderstorms and fireworks can lead to much more serious issues.
-In recent years, multiple reports have surfaced of older dogs and even puppies suffering heart attacks which lead to their death during fireworks displays.
-Additionally, during these noisy celebrations, there are increased incidents of dogs running through sliding glass doors or running away.
-In fact, more dogs are lost on July 4 and January 1 than any other days of the year.
+In recent years, multiple reports have surfaced of older dogs and even puppies suffering heart attacks which lead to their death during triggering events, such as thunderstorms or fireworks displays.
+Additionally, during these triggering noisy events, there are increased incidents of dogs running through sliding glass doors or running away.
+In fact, more dogs are lost on July 4th and January 1st than any other days of the year.

 - Dilated pupils